Joao208/v2-twitter/README.md

 #### Unfollow User

-🚨 For unfollow user is necessary oauth login and write access 🚨 For unfollow an user:
+🚨 For unfollow user is necessary oauth login and write access 🚨 <br>
+For unfollow a user:

 ```js
 twitter